-The NOMNC (formerly referred to as the Important Medicare Message of Non-Coverage) is a short, straightforward notice that simply informs the patient of the date that coverage of services is going to end and describes what should be done if the patient wishes to appeal the decision or needs more information.
+The NOMNC is a short, straightforward notice that simply informs the patient of the date that coverage of services is going to end and describes what should be done if the patient wishes to appeal the decision or needs more information.
 CMS has developed a single, standardized NOMNC that is designed to make notice delivery as simple and burden-free as possible for the provider.